-- (i) There shall be no elevation of natural stream temperatures for Primary Trout Waters; 2°F or less elevation for Secondary Trout Waters. - (ii) No person shall construct an impoundment on Primary Trout Waters, except on streams with drainage basins less than 50 acres upstream of the impoundment.
-Impoundments on streams with drainage basins less than 50 acres must be approved by the Division.
+- There shall be no elevation of natural stream temperatures for Primary Trout Waters; 2°F (i) or less elevation for Secondary Trout Waters. - No person shall construct an impoundment on Primary Trout Waters, except on streams (ii) with drainage basins less than 50 acres upstream of the impoundment.
+Impoundments on Division. - aters without the